 With so much money at stake and so many loans issued, the SBA needs the help of whistleblowers to provide information about PPP-related frauds.

+The government is investigating hundreds of cases of suspected PPP fraud.
 So far, DOJ has announced charges in more than a dozen cases of potential misuse of PPP funding involving more than $65 million in PPP loans.

 How the SBA’s Paycheck Protection Program loans work